Te Kete Ipurangi Navigation:

 How many answers like this can Jim make?

-1. Start with the class in their groups and either pose the problem to the whole class or give each group a copy of the problem and tell them to begin.
-Check that they all understand that there are ten different numbers (0 to 9 inclusive) that have to be used in Jim’s problem.
+1. Pose the problem to the students.
+Check that they understand that there are ten different numbers (0 to 9 inclusive) that each must be used.

-2. Allow the students to guess at first and record their answers on the board as they find them.
-For groups who seem to be stuck, ask
+2. As a class, have the students guess at first and record their answers on the board as they find them.
+For students who seem to be stuck, ask:

 Where do you think the number 1 goes?
 Why?